 See, not so hard.

-The slightly harder part is understanding which lithium stocks to buy.
+The slightly harder part of learning how to invest in lithium is understanding which lithium stocks to buy.

 Finding the best lithium stocks